-Bohr’s diagram of Carbon has only two electron shells (K and L), the inner shell is K-shell and the outermost shell is L-shell.
+Bohr’s diagram of Carbon has only two electron shells (K and L), the inner shell is the K-shell and the outermost shell is L-shell.

-Hence, the electrons found in the L-shell of the Carbon atom are its valence electrons because it is the outermost shell that also called the valence shell.
+Hence, the electrons found in the L-shell of the Carbon atom are its valence electrons because it is the outermost shell also called the valence shell.

 The L-shell or outer shell of the Carbon Bohr model contains 4 electrons, therefore, the number of valence electrons in the Carbon atom is 4.